Breastfeeding while traveling for work

-I can’t say enough about how reassuring it is to have an extra supply stocked up before leaving town.
+I can’t say enough about how reassuring it is to have an extra supply stocked up before traveling for work.
 I started off pumping after each nursing session to store away a few ounces at a time.
 As my baby developed his feeding schedule, I was able to squeeze in a full extra pumping session or two a day.
 At first, my goal was to leave with three days worth of milk, then ship back what he would need for the rest of my trip.
 I ended up having more than enough to cover me while I was gone.
 But I really worked hard for that.
 Some moms won’t have that luxury, in which case shipping back your supply via overnight delivery is an awesome option.
 More on that later.

 2. Bring a great pump and backup accessories.